LF-Engineering/insights-connector-git/README.md

 #### Environment Variables

-- `DA_GIT_STREAM` : name of the firehose stream to push the data to
+- `GIT_STREAM` : name of the firehose stream to push the data to
 - `AWS_REGION`,`AWS_ACCESS_KEY_ID` & `AWS_SECRET_ACCESS_KEY` : For AWS config to initialize firehose stream
 #### Build & Run
 - run `make swagger` to generate models.